UCC Manual

 Basics

-The metadata functions are all accessed via a single UCC command
+The metadata functions are all accessed via a single UCC command metadata.
+The actual operation to be performed is given with the -C (i.e. command) option.

-The storage to be operated upon is given using the -s
+The storage to be operated upon is given using the -s option.

 In addition to the URL, the name of the target file on the storage is required.

-usually read metadata from a file (or write results to a file), which
+Metadata is represented in JSON format.
+The metadata operations usually read metadata from a file (or write results to a file), which is specified using the -f option.

-denotes the URL of a storage
+In the following examples, <STORAGE> denotes the URL of a storage capable of handling metadata.

 Available commands

-creating metadata
+Creating metadata

 To create metadata, a file in JSON format is required containing key-value pairs.
 For example, edit the file meta.json to contain: